Cesvaine Parish

 Cesvaine Parish (Cesvaines pagasts) is an administrative unit of Madona Municipality, Latvia.
-It was created in 2010 from the countryside territory of Cesvaine town.
+It was created in 2010 from the rural territory of Cesvaine town.
 At the beginning of 2014, the population of the parish was 1356.
+The administrative center of the parish is located in Cesvaine (located extraterritorially outside the parish).

+From 2009 to 2021, the parish was a part of Cesvaine Municipality.